 Stopping a tables group simply deactivates log triggers of application tables of the group.
-The setting of ACCESS EXCLUSIVE locks for PostgreSQL versions prior 9.5, or SHARE ROW EXCLUSIVE locks in other cases, can lead to deadlock.
+The setting of SHARE ROW EXCLUSIVE locks can lead to deadlock.
 If the deadlock processing impacts the execution of the E-Maj function, the error is trapped and the lock operation is repeated, with a maximum of 5 attempts.

 Additionally, the emaj_stop_group() function changes the status of all marks set for the group into a DELETED state.
-Then, it is not possible to execute a rollback command any more, even though no updates have been applied on tables between the execution of both emaj stop group() and emaj rollback group() functions.
+Then, it is not possible to execute a rollback command any more, even though no updates have been applied on tables between the execution of both emaj_stop_group() and emaj_rollback_group() functions.